Next Auction: Monday October 20th at 5PM!

 We hope you enjoy.

-Hudson Valley Auctioneers, located at 432 Main Street, Beacon, New York will present an unreserved antique and estate auction with absentee, phone and online bidding through Liveauctioneers.com on Monday March 3rd at an early start of 3:00 PM EST. In house previews are Sunday March 2nd from 1pm-5pm and Monday from 12-2:30 pm or by appointment beginning 2/24.
-Auction features the remaining contents of the Estate of Larry Wiseman, Sparkill NY with select additions.
+Hudson Valley Auctioneers, located at 432 Main Street, Beacon, New York will present an unreserved antique and estate auction with absentee, phone and online bidding through Liveauctioneers.com on Monday Monday September 15th at 5:00 PM EST. In house preview is Sunday prior from 1pm-5pm and Monday from 2:00pm-4:30 pm. and features combined estates from Westport CT.; Heritage Hills, Somers; Tarrytown NY; Garrison NY, collections from Gramercy Park NYC, northern Mass. and many others.
+Another eclectic offering over 550 fresh to the market goods.

-Plan to preview or view the sale online.
-Images and listings as well as bidding links for all items are available on our website after 2/21.
-Gallery is open for payments and pickup Tuesday 3/4 from 10am to 3pm and daily that week 9-3:30.
+Plan to preview in person (recommended!) or view the sales online.
+The gallery is open for payments and pickup Tuesday the day after the sale from 10am to 3pm and daily that week 9-3:30.
 Weekend appointments can be arranged for limited pickups if invoices are prepaid.
 All shipping is by third party vendors only.
-Auction terms, links to online bidding and other info available at our interactive website www.HudsonValleyAuctioneers.com or contact sales manager Theo de Haas 845 480 2381 or auctioneer Neil Vaughn 914 489 2399.
+Auction terms, links to online bidding and other info available at our interactive website www.HudsonValleyAuctioneers.com or contact sales manager Theo De Haas 845 480 2381 or auctioneer Neil Vaughn 914 489 2399.

 Why was I not approved as a bidder after I signed up?